 But this omits that nothing, including individuals, exist in a vaccum.
 Further, people can enjoy gifts, regardless of if they’ve earned them.
 In many ways, our ancestral background is a gift, as civilisation is a pact between the dead, living and those yet to be born.
 Said Roger Scruton; “The dead and the unborn are as much members of society as the living.
-To dishonour the dead is to reject the relation on which society is built- the relation of obligation between generations.”
-Michael Polignano superbly outlines this gift-based conception of group pride in his below piece, and how Westerners can become worthy of it.
+To dishonour (or disregard) the dead is to reject the relation on which society is built- the relation of obligation between generations.”
+Michael Polignano superbly outlines this gift-based conception of group pride in his piece, and how Westerners can become worthy of it.

 Further, the basis of any individual celebrating an identity group’s achievements: be it football clubs, religions, countries, or ethnicities, requires substantive shared ground/ interests between people for that group to truly exist.
 And that we share a common genealogy with our ancestors, firmly establishes our place within their wider legacies.
 It is therefore appropriate to possess group pride, as is natural and customary for every people on Earth.
-In fact, to downplay our ancestors relevance as individualists and anti-whites seek, only serves to diminish our past and constrain meaningful identities for the present.
+To downplay our ancestors relevance as individualists and anti-whites seek, only serves to diminish our past and constrain meaningful identities for the present.
 As put by Alexander Solzhenitzyn; “To destroy a people, you must first sever their roots.”

 “White Pride and White Guilt”, Counter Currents, by Michael Polignano, October 9, 2004: